sfeakes/ipfire-scripts/README.md

 Then simply run the script every time you want to update the blocklist. (use fcrontab to run it a regular intervals with cron)

+### If you are using dnsmasq and not unbount, there is one further step ###
+(dnsmasq is default on IPFire 2.19 - Core Update 105 and below) (unbound is default on IPFire 2.19 - Core Update 106 and above)

+- create a file /etc/sysconfig/dnsmasq with following the contents
+- CUSTOM_ARGS="--addn-hosts=/var/ipfire/dhcp/blocked.hosts"

-Below are a list of the sources that can be configured in the script.
+Below are a list of the sources that can be configured (turned on or off) in the script.

 | URL                                                                              | Details                                                 | License |
 | -------                                                                          | -------                                                 | ------- |